Webdev-Ishan/PrimeRide/README.md

 ```

 #### Validations
-- `email` must be in valid email format.
+- `email` must be a valid email address.
 - `fullname.firstname` must be at least 3 characters long.
 - `password` must be at least 6 characters long.